LittleByLittleLabs/custom-build-api-seed/README.md

 3. Write a script to extract and transform the data into an input file

-3. Implement REST POST endpoint to populate data into PostGreSQL
+3. Implement REST POST endpoint to populate data into sqlite

 4. Write a script to load data into DB using curl from previous step